 Conservatives for Responsible Government will meet on Thursday, May 29th at 6 PM at Friendly’s, 4705 N. Kings Hwy Myrtle Beach, S.C.
 Our featured speakers are Ray Moore, candidate for Lt.
 Governor, Sally Atwater, candidate doe State Superintendent of Education, R.A.
 Johnson, candidate for SC House district 58 and Dennis DiSabato, candidate for SC House district 56.

 Ray Moore (Chaplain, Lt.
 Col. USAR Ret.) is a South Carolina native and graduate of The Citadel and Grace Theological Seminary.
 He has served for over 35 years in pastoral ministry or as a director of a Christian organization.
 This includes 19 years of service as a Chaplain in the Army Reserve, for which he was awarded the Bronze Star Medal for his role in Gulf War I. Sally Atwater graduated from Union High School in South Carolina.
 She earned her Bachelor’s degree in elementary and special education and her Master’s degree in special education, both from Winthrop University.
 Dennis DiSabato is a Carolina Forrest lawyer running against incumbent Mike Ryhal.
 R.A.
 Johnson is a local family farmer.

 Please come and bring a friend.
 Remember the people we elect make the laws we live by.

-Our May 2014 meeting will be held on May 29, 2014.
+Our next meeting will be held on June 26, 2014.
 Please put this on your calendar and plan to attend.
-We will have more candidates for office speaking with us then.
 More information will be made available at a later date.